 The school is located in the very heart of Philadelphia and has ready access to all public transportation serving the city.
-Every important museum, gallery, library, church, theater, music hall and college or university is convendistance.
+Every important museum, gallery, library, church, theater, music distance.
 The main building, first oc- House Galleries and continue the cupied in 1876, was designed for the tradition of showing predominately Academy by Frank Furness, and is a American art, with an emphasis on nationally known architectural contemporary work. landmark.